jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 ## Add a run method (method invokable from command line)

-Add add the following method to the Build java source.
+Add the following method to the Build java source.

 ```
 public void displayGoogle() throws MalformedURLException {